yeutterg/LaunchDarklyHallucinationTracker/README.md

 - **Primary Model**: claude-sonnet-4-20250514 (or similar Sonnet model)
 - **Temperature**: 0.9 (for detailed analysis)
 - **Max Tokens**: 1000

+**Targeting**: Switch to the Targeting tab and toggle the switch to On.
+Change the default rule to serve the AI config instead of disabled.

 **Config Key**: Copy from LaunchDarkly after creating the config